Barbecue in the United States: Carolinas

 Throughout the Carolinas, barbecue is exclusively defined as being pork.
-Pork can be either prepared as the whole animal (Whole Hog) or prepared by the individual cut, typically the shoulder.
+Pork can be either prepared as the entire animal ("whole hog") or prepared by the individual cut, typically the pork shoulder.
 Meat is served pulled, shredded, chopped, and occasionally sliced.
 It is cooked with hardwood and/or hardwood charcoal.
 It is served with a vinegar-based sauce for dipping.

 Sauces used to 'mop' meat while cooking vary dramatically from Western North Carolina through the East and South Carolina.
 Although mustard is commonly associated with South Carolina barbecue, its application in barbecue cooking can be seen throughout the United States wherever German immigrants settled.
 Use of mustard or tomato varies drastically throughout the Carolinas, although mustard based is more common in South Carolina and eastern North Carolina, and vinegar and ketchup based (Lexington style) is more common in central and western North Carolina.

 Carolina hog-based barbecue is considered the major starting point for the American barbecue diaspora.